nasuni-labs/local-nasuni-management-mcp-server/README.md

 After updating the configuration file, restart the Claude Desktop application to load the new MCP server.

 ## Setup Complete
-Test your Nasuni Management MCP Server, ask Claude "List all my filers withd details"
+Test your Nasuni Management MCP Server, ask Claude "List all my filers with details"

 ## Available Tools